BAJAJ FINSERV DIRECT LIMITED

 Limitations of Capital Gearing Ratio

-• Does not account for profitability or revenue generation.
+• Does not reflect profitability or operating performance.

-• Can be distorted by one-time changes in debt or reserves.
+• Can be affected by one-time changes in reserves or borrowing levels.

 Conclusion